tony bertauski

 The Bio

-I grew up in the Midwest where the land is flat and the corn is tall.
-The winters are bleak and cold.
+I grew up in the Midwest, where the land is flat, the corn is tall, and winter feels like a dare.
+It was bleak and cold.
 I hated winters.

 I always wanted to write.
-But writing was hard.
-And I wasn’t very disciplined.
-The cold had nothing to do with that, but it didn’t help.
+But writing is hard, and discipline was not my strength.
+(The cold didn’t help.)
 That changed in grad school.

-After several attempts at a proposal, my major advisor was losing money on red ink and advised me to figure it out.
+After too many failed proposal drafts, my major professor started losing money on red ink.
+His advice: figure it out.
 Somehow, I did.

-My daughter started reading before she could read, pretending she knew the words in books she propped on her lap.
-My son was a different story.
-In an attempt to change that, I began writing a story with him.
-We made up a character, gave him a name, and something to do.
-As with much of parenting, it did not go as planned.
-But the character got stuck in my head.
+Our daughter “read” before she could read—pretending she knew the words in books she propped on her lap.
+Our son was different.
+In a desperate attempt to get him interested in reading, I decided we’d write a story together.
+We invented a character, gave him a quest, and… like much of parenting, the plan went sideways.
+But the character stayed with me.

 He wanted out.

 A few years later, Socket Greeny was born.
-It was a science fiction trilogy that was gritty and thoughtful.
-That was 2005.
+A gritty, thoughtful sci-fi trilogy released in 2005.

 Dig a little deeper… the early years bio